 Briefer No 1: Improving Nuclear Strategic Stability Through a Responsibility-Based Approach, Admiral John Gower, CB OBE: January 7, 2019

 Hon.
-Andrew Weber & Christine Parthemore (2018), “The nuclear crisis makes clear: Time to reimagine arms control,” The Hill; December 28, 2018
+Andy Weber & Christine Parthemore (2018), “The nuclear crisis makes clear: Time to reimagine arms control,” The Hill; December 28, 2018

 Program 1: Preventing Nuclear Warfare

 The world has entered a new nuclear arms race, and the danger is rising that nuclear weapons will be used.
 The United States is moving forward with plans to expand nuclear weapon capabilities by developing new nuclear options in air- and sea-launched cruise missiles and a low-yield nuclear sea-launched ballistic missile warhead, among other things.
 Russia is pursuing a multifaceted vision for expanding its nuclear capabilities.
 Countries outside of the Non-Proliferation Treaty such as India, Pakistan, and North Korea continue to advance their nuclear weapons programs.

 The CSW is working to help halt this global expansion of nuclear weapons risks.
 For the United States, CSW is advancing ideas for a smarter path on nuclear modernization.
 The CSW team is also working in cooperation with NATO/European and East Asian allies and partners to develop shared definitions of nuclear strategic stability in the multipolar world and common understandings of the responsibilities of nuclear weapons-capable states.

 Program 2: Reimagining Arms Control